Recommended Clearances using T-SIM software

 • CAD Data FAQ

-CAD Data FAQ When do we send the CAD data to T-SIM service department?
-When to send the data depends on what service(s) the T-SIM service department is providing for you.
-RFQ Data: T-SIM can quote new tooling simulation using: just a detailed 2D or ...
+CAD Data FAQ When do we send the CAD data to Stamplicity's service department?
+When to send the data depends on what service(s) the Stamplicity service department is providing for you.
+RFQ Data: T-SIM can quote new tooling simulation using: just a ...

 • Confirmation of Changes

 What is a "confirmation of changes document"?
 A confirmation of changes is just that, a confirmation that each change was in fact completed in the die design.
-Before T-SIM service can proceed to the press setup package, we need to be confident that ...
+Before Stamplicity's Service department can proceed to the press setup package, we need to ...